 The arrival of Croats in today’s area should not be seen as a specific event with a clear beginning and end, but also as a mass migration.
 These are lengthy processes.
 Also, today’s science believes that the Slavs during the 7th and 8th centuries in this area still lived organized in smaller groups without the desire and need for unification, mixed with the natives.
 The influence of the supreme Avar authority was probably weak.
 The Avar center was far to the north, in the area of present-day Hungary.
 Neither the Avars nor the Byzantines could, and perhaps did not want to, unite the Slavic tribes under some central authority.
 The first signs of the development of a central government appear at the beginning of IX. century during the wars of Charlemagne against the Avars.
 In 796, Frankish sources mention the Slavic leader Vojnomir from Istria as a Frankish ally.
 Slavic groups under Frankish influence seek to be united to fight the Avars and Byzantines more effectively.

 It could be inferred that the Croats were initially called members of the military elite who, after taking control of the local population with the help of the Franks, gradually imposed their name as an ethnopolitical term.
-The Croatian name starts to appear in the sources in the middle of IX. century in the hinterland of Dalmatian cities.
+The Croatian name starts to appear in the sources in the middle of 9th century in the hinterland of Dalmatian cities.
 From this core, Croatian identity will slowly expand to the north in the following centuries.
 The penetration of the influence of the Croatian ruler into Pannonia began at the latest from the time of King Tomislav, and the complete administrative and ethnopolitical connection between Dalmatia and Pannonia would occur only in the period after the time of the Croatian kings.

 https://shareasale.com/r.cfm?b=1535860&u=2715654&m=96940&urllink=&afftrack=